 By and large, the study results are inspiring.
 In a review published last year, researchers heralding from five different international universities describe the effects of omega-3 on cancers.
 Looking at the data, they state that omega-3s are known to “improve efficacy and tolerability of chemotherapy.”
 Furthermore, they note that omega-3 can play a therapeutic role against certain types of cancer, including breast cancer, leukemia, pancreatic cancer, prostate cancer and more (6).

-In an excellent article, Stephenson et al describe how omega-3 fatty acids can profoundly inhibit cancer cell development at every stage of their cycles (initiation, growth and metastasis) (7).
+In an excellent article from the University of Leicester, Stephenson et al describe how omega-3 fatty acids can profoundly inhibit cancer cell development at every stage of their cycles (initiation, growth and metastasis) (7).
 Throughout the review, however, the authors note that the benefits of the omega-3 fatty acids are dose dependent, meaning that the dose must be high enough to be effective.

-The article also pays a lot of attention to the method of supplementing omega-3 and how that impacts results.
+The article also pays a lot of attention to the omega-3s are supplemented and how that impacts results.
 The authors conclude that the “researchers do not seem to be translating the profoundly beneficial results seen in the laboratory to the bedside.”

 They suggest this could be because of the way omega-3 is being supplemented (i.e. in capsules) and recommend the need for new ways of supplementing fish oil in order to fully uncover the benefits of omega-3 for fighting cancer.